Definition of Fear

 Definition of Fear is a 2015 British horror thriller film written and directed by British filmmaker James Simpson, starring Jacqueline Fernandez.
 The film premiered at the 4th Delhi International Film Festival in December 2015.
-The film was released on DVD on 30 January 2018, and later was set for an August 2018 release date in India.
+The film was released on DVD on 30 January 2018.
 A first look trailer was released online.

+Definition of Fear was the North American debut of Bollywood star Fernandez.

 Plot

-Four girls spend the weekend at a holiday cabin overlooking a beautiful lake, hoping for a peaceful and fun getaway.
-They quickly learn that all is not how it seems, and that they are not alone.
+Psychology student Sarah Fording arranges a girls' trip to a lakeside cabin, but doesn't tell her friends the trip is actually a research project into manipulated fear.
+After planting a Ouija board in the cabin and talking about eerie noises, Sarah secretly films their reactions.
+Then frightening things start happening for real.